-Here's how to make raw kale chips.
+Here's how to make raw kale chips either in the oven or in the dehydrator.
 These crispy little bites of raw kale nutrition are a big hit with young kids.
 We serve them frequently at our house and there never seems to be enough.
 The kale will shrink quite a bit, so make more than you think you need.
 If your oven can be set on a warming temperature, around 100°F, then you can also make raw kale chips in the oven.
 Otherwise you'll need a dehydrator for this recipe.

 Prep Time: 5 minutes

 Dehydrator Time: 2 hours

 Yield: 4 servings

 - 1/2 teaspoon sea salt